ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Leader Continuation

-The leader begins each round of continuation for a report share based on a previous response from the helper, denoted `helper_outbound`, and a previous message produced from the leader, denoted `leader_outbound`.
-Each helper message carries a PrepareResult, indicating if preparation for the report share should continue, has failed, or is finished.
+The leader begins each round of continuation for a report share based on its locally computed prepare message and the previous PrepareShare from the helper.
+If PrepareShare is of type "failed", then the leader marks the report as failed and removes it from the candidate report set and does not process it further.
+If the type is "finished", then the leader aborts with "unrecognizedMessage".
+[[OPEN ISSUE: This behavior is not specified.]]
+If the type is "continued", then the leader proceeds as follows.

-If the helper message failed, then the leadaer marks the report as failed and removes it from the candidate report set and does not process it further.
-Otherwise, the leader computes its next state transition as follows:
+Let `leader_outbound` denote the leader's prepare message and `helper_outbound` denote the helper's.
+The leader computes the next state transition as follows:

 ~~~
 inbound = VDAF.prep_shares_to_prep(agg_param, [leader_outbound, helper_outbound])